Under Pressure: An Automated Tourniquet Performance Study

 5. Discussion

 The significantly faster time-to-occlusion for the arm compared to the thigh is an expected outcome due to the difference in limb volume and the corresponding cuff sizes.
-However, even on the thigh, the AutoTQ® achieved occlusion faster than reported median times for the CAT, highlighting its efficiency in critical situations.
+However, it is critical to note that our timing metric captured inflation time only and is not directly comparable to studies measuring total application time for manual devices.

 6. Conclusion

 This study provides objective, Doppler-verified evidence that the AutoTQ® is a highly effective and efficient device for achieving rapid vascular occlusion.
 It demonstrated a 100% success rate on both upper and lower extremities across a diverse participant pool, achieving occlusion at lower pressures and in less time than reported for the CAT.
 The data confirms a predictable, positive correlation between limb circumference and performance metrics, providing valuable data for refining training protocols.
-As children are also susceptible to major hemorrhage, and windlass tourniquets are often too large for pediatric limbs, the AutoTQ's consistent performance across a wide age and size spectrum suggests it provides a viable solution for this vulnerable population.
 These findings strongly support the AutoTQ® as a reliable and potentially safer tool for prehospital hemorrhage control.

 7. References